Setting Healthy Screen Time Limits for Kids and Toddlers

 The Problems with Screens

-Setting your child up with a device may seem harmless at first, but more and more research has been done on the harmful effects of too much screen time.
-There are many issues with screens for young children including:
+Setting your child up with a device may seem harmless at first, but more and more research shows the harmful effects of too much screen time.
+There are many issues with screens for young children, including:

 - Educational deficits.
-Too much screen time can negatively impact a child’s ability to learn.
-The endless scrolling features of many videos and social media apps such as YouTube can reduce an individual’s attention span and make it hard to maintain focus on one task at a time.
+Constant screen use can negatively impact a child’s ability to learn.
+The endless scrolling features of many videos and social media apps, such as YouTube, can reduce an individual’s attention span and make it hard to maintain focus on a single task.

 - Poor sleep habits.
-In addition to kids not wanting to go to bed because they’d rather be on their device, the actual type of light given off by electronic devices can make it even harder for little brains to shut down and be ready to sleep.
-This can be mitigated somewhat by using nighttime mode or using special blue light screen filters, but it is best to remove all devices from your child’s bedroom at least 1 hour before you want them to fall asleep.
+In addition to kids not wanting to go to bed because they’d rather be on their device playing games or scrolling through apps, the actual type of light given off by electronic devices can make it even harder for little brains to shut down and be ready to sleep.
+This can be mitigated somewhat by using nighttime mode or special blue-light screen filters, but it is best to remove all devices from your child’s bedroom at least 1 hour before you want them to fall asleep.

 - Obesity.
-The lack of physical activity due to time being spent sedentary on screens can contribute to an increased risk of obesity in kids and teens.
+The lack of physical activity due to time being spent sedentary on screens can contribute to an increased health risk of obesity in kids and teens, leading to long-term health issues down the road.

 - Addictive Tendencies.
 Even adults have trouble with the perils of screentime addiction.
-Too much screen time is even worse on developing brains.
-According to one study, excessive screen usage affects the cortex of the brain!
+Digital overexposure is even worse for developing brains. according to one study, excessive screen usage affects the cortex of the brain!

 - Behavioral Issues & Poor Social Skills.
 Time spent on screens cuts back on the time your child learns how to engage and interact with the real world.
 And every parent has experienced the struggle of an upset child who doesn’t want to put down the iPad or video game.

 Are some screens worse than others?
 Screen time for your child could include a cell phone, tablet, computer, TV, or video game console.
-All screen time is alike in that it prevents your child from engaging in other activities that could be more beneficial for them such as face-to-face communication or playing outdoors.
+All screen time is alike in that it prevents your child from engaging in other, non-screen activities that could be more beneficial for them, such as face-to-face communication or playing outdoors.

 The average American child spends 7.5 hours a day using screens and less than one hour being active.
-The more you can limit your child’s screen time use (on all devices) and encourage other activities – the better.
+That’s a total of 52.5 hours per week!
+The more you can limit your child’s screen time use (on all devices) and encourage other activities, the better.

 What Age is Appropriate to Introduce Screens?

 So how much screen time is OK for a toddler?
-The AAP recommends that toddlers younger than 18 months avoid all electronic device usage altogether and that young children between the ages of 2 and 5 only use screens for a maximum of 1 hour per day.
+The AAP recommends that toddlers younger than 18 months avoid all electronic device use and that young children between the ages of 2 and 5 use screens for no more than 1 hour per day.
 What about older children?
 How much screen time is healthy for a child?
-As children reach school age, the recommended allowance increases to 2 hours to allow for time to complete homework, engage in school assignments while at school during the day, and communicate with friends via the phone or tablet.
+As children reach school age, the recommended allowance increases to 2 hours to allow time to complete homework, engage in school assignments during the day, and communicate with friends.

-These limits may not be realistic for your family, especially in our post-COVID-19 digital world.
-But in general, parents should make sure that children are receiving the appropriate amount of sleep each night and spending at least 1 hour a day engaging in some sort of physical activity.
+These screen time limits may not be realistic for your family, especially in our post-COVID-19 digital world.
+But in general, parents should make sure that children are getting the appropriate amount of sleep each night and spending at least 1 hour a day engaging in physical activity.

-For any family allowing screen time for young children and toddlers, it is best to closely monitor how much time they are spending on the device and limit the type of material and content they consume.
-For example, toddlers should only be using screens for video calls or educational content and with a caregiver present whenever possible.
+For any family allowing screen time for young children and toddlers, it is best to closely monitor how much time they spend on the device and set reasonable limits on the types of content they consume.
+For example, toddlers should use screens only for video calls or educational content, and with a caregiver present whenever possible.

 Read also What Age Should a Kid Get a Phone?
 The Ultimate Guide to Deciding.